 - 2.7.1 A central retrievable record of all authorisations is required to be kept by the Council and regularly updated.
 Whenever an authorisation is granted, renewed or cancelled the original signed document must be passed to the Co-ordinating Officer who maintain's the Central Record of Authorisations.
-On receipt of the documentation the required information will be recorded in the central register. - 2.7.2 The record is required to be made available to the relevant Commissioner or an Inspector from the Office of Surveillance Commissioners, upon request. - 2.7.3 These records should be retained for a period of five years from the ending of the authorisation and should contain the following information: - the unique reference number (URN) this will be provided by the Co-ordinating Officer when requested by the officer applying for the authorisation;
+On receipt of the documentation the required information will be recorded in the central register. - 2.7.2 The record is required to be made available to the relevant Commissioner or an Inspector from the Investigatory Powers Comissioner's Office, upon request. - 2.7.3 These records should be retained for a period of five years from the ending of the authorisation and should contain the following information: - the unique reference number (URN) this will be provided by the Co-ordinating Officer when requested by the officer applying for the authorisation; - the type of authorisation; (SBC officers can only conduct directed surveillance) - the date the authorisation was given; - the name of the Authorising Officer; - the title of the investigation or operation, including a brief description and names of subjects, if known; - the date for review; - the date review was undertaken; - if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name of the Authorising Officer; - whether the investigation is likely to result in obtaining confidential information; and - the date the authorisation was cancelled. - 2.7.4 In all cases, the officer responsible for the investigation (Investigation Manager) must maintain the following documentation which need not form part of the central retrievable record: - copy of the application and a copy of the authorisation together with any supplementary documentation and notification of the approval given by the Authorising Officer; - copy of any renewal of any authorisation together with supporting documents - any authorisation which was granted or renewed orally (an urgent case) and the reason why the case was considered urgent - record of the period over which the surveillance has taken place; - any risk assessment raised in relation to a CHIS; - the circumstances in which tasks were given to the CHIS; - the value of the CHIS to the investigation; - the frequency of reviews prescribed by the Authorising Officer, recommended monthly: - record of the result of each review of the authorisation; - copy of any renewal of an authorisation, together with the supporting documentation submitted when the renewal was requested; and - date and time when any instruction were given by the Authorising Officer since using CHIS.

-- the type of authorisation; (SBC officers can only conduct directed surveillance) - the date the authorisation was given; - the name of the authorising officer; - the title of the investigation or operation, including a brief description and names of subjects, if known; - the date for review - the date review was undertaken - if the authorisation is renewed, when it was renewed and who authorised the renewal, including the name of the authorising officer; - whether the investigation is likely to result in obtaining confidential information; - the date the authorisation was cancelled. - 2.7.4 In all cases, the officer responsible for the investigation (Investigation Manager) must maintain the following documentation which need not form part of the central retrievable record: - copy of the application and a copy of the authorisation together with any supplementary documentation and notification of the approval given by the authorising officer; - copy of any renewal of any authorisation together with supporting documents - record of the period over which the surveillance has taken place; - any risk assessment raised in relation to a CHIS - the circumstances in which tasks were given to the CHIS - the value of the CHIS to the investigation - the frequency of reviews prescribed by the authorising officer, recommended monthly: - record of the result of each review of the authorisation; - copy of any renewal of an authorisation, together with the supporting documentation submitted when the renewal was requested; - date and time when any instruction were given by the authorising officer since using CHIS.
+2.8 Retention and Destruction

-2.8 Retention and destruction of product
+2.8.1 Where the product of surveillance could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with established disclosure requirements for a suitable further period, commensurate to any subsequent review.

-- 2.8.1 Where the product of surveillance could be relevant to pending or future criminal or civil proceedings, it should be retained in accordance with established disclosure requirements for a suitable further period, commensurate to any subsequent review. - 2.8.2 There is nothing which prevents material obtained from properly authorised surveillance from being used in other investigations.
-Authorising officers must ensure compliance with the appropriate data protection requirements and that arrangements for the handling, storage and destruction of material obtained through the use of covert surveillance are followed. - 2.8.3 Investigating officers are expected to keep accurate and full records of investigations.
-All notebooks (QB50 for Benefit Officers), surveillance logs and other ancillary documentation that relate to surveillance must be maintained for five years and available for management or regulatory inspection on demand.
+- 2.8.2 There is nothing which prevents material obtained from properly authorised surveillance from being used in other investigations.
+Authorising Officers must ensure compliance with the appropriate data protection requirements and that arrangements for the handling, storage and destruction of material obtained through the use of covert surveillance are followed. - 2.8.3 Investigating officers are expected to keep accurate and full records of investigations.
+All notebooks (including QB50 for relevant Officers), surveillance logs and other ancillary documentation that relate to surveillance must be maintained for five years and available for management or regulatory inspection on demand.